California Women’s March Cancelled After Worries That Protesters Would Be ‘Overly White’

 — Newsweek (@Newsweek) December 30, 2018

 This is not the first time an upcoming women’s march has had to be cancelled.
 Chicago recently cancelled their Women’s March that was also set to take place in January as they claimed to have already put “so much time, money, energy and effort” into a “March to the Polls” event ahead of the midterm elections in November.
 Chicago was already facing controversy, as their branch publicly condemned the national branch’s relationship with Louis Farrakhan.

 Farrakhan is the leader of the Nation of Islam, which is considered an anti-Semitic hate group by the Southern Poverty Law Center.
 According to the Hill, Farrakhan has made anti-Semitic statements such as “the powerful Jews are my enemy.”
 Many other branches have attempted to disassociate with the national branch due to this.

-The first ever Women’s March was held in Washington D.C. the day after President Donald Trump’s inauguration.
+The first ever Women’s March was held in Washington, D.C., the day after President Donald Trump’s inauguration.
 While the march received a lot of praise, it also saw criticism from people who said their was not enough diversity among protesters and speakers.
 Other Women’s Marches in other communities are attempting to remedy this for 2019.